How is the weather in Poland Lately

 Information and snow forecast - Weather in Poland

-A good website where you can check the weather in Poland is here: https://www.meteoprog.pl/en/ with a short forecast up-to 15 days.
-This can be used effectively when you are looking to plan your holidays in a few days.
+A good website where you can check the weather forecast in Poland is Meteoprog with a forecast of up to 15 days.

-You can check this a few days before in this website: Snow Forecast in Zakopane.
+During the winter might not be always snow in Zakopane and also might be snow during the Spring or Autumn.
+You can check this a few days before on this website: Snow Forecast in Zakopane.

 If you are a city person, but you would like to try to ski sometimes, then if it happens that you visit Warsaw, we have some good news for you.
 You can ski all year long and even without snow.